 Proper application ensures healthy plants without the risk of root burn.
 Follow these steps for optimal growth.

-1. Dilute Correctly
+1. Dilute Correctly – Two Methods

-2. Water at the Right Time
+2. Water At The Right Time

 Apply the solution during your plant’s regular watering schedule.
 Early morning is ideal.
 Avoid feeding when the soil is bone dry; moisten the soil slightly with plain water first if needed to protect the roots.

-3. Apply to Soil
+3. Apply To Soil

 Pour the diluted solution onto the soil around the base of the plant.
 Avoid splashing the leaves to prevent scorching.